 - Learn the 300 most common Thai words that will get you creating sentences fast

-- Use the 60 Thai sentence templates to help you start peicing sentences together
+- Use the 60 Thai sentence templates to help you start piecing sentences together

 - Run trough the beginner lesson cycles to help you familiarize with question and answer scenarios

-The cool thing about this beginner structure is that it has been designed to get you talking Thai immediately, which helps prevent that disappointing “I’ll never be able to speak Thai” feeling that usually leads people to quit at the first fence.
+This beginner structure has been designed to get you talking Thai immediately, which helps prevent that disappointing “I’ll never be able to speak Thai” feeling that usually leads people to quit at the first hurdle.

-Once you are getting comfortable with some basic phrases, the course takes you a little deeper into grammar.
+Once you get comfortable with some basic phrases, the course takes you a little deeper into grammar.

-Sure, it isn't as easy as learning basic phrase like “Gin khao ru yang”? or “Khun chu arai khrub?”
-But it's essential for laying down the foundation for intermediate and advanced speaking.
+Sure, learning the alphabet isn't as easy as learning basic phrases with the phonetic text, but it's essential for laying down the foundation for intermediate and advanced speaking.

-The course comes with a great number of alphabet resources to take advantage, including Thai alphabet memory aids, theory lessons, practice lessons and writing exercises.
+The course comes with a solid number of alphabet resources to take advantage, including Thai alphabet memory aids, theory lessons, practice lessons and writing exercises.

 Moving Forward: Learning Intermediate Thai

-This will be particularly helpful for those with a partner from a province outside of Bangkok, because as you'll know, when traveling to these places, the Thai is completely different, particularly in the deep south, and northeast (where they speak Isaan, a blend of Thai and Laos languages).
+This will be particularly helpful for those with a partner from a province outside of Bangkok, because as you'll know, when traveling to these places, the Thai is completely different, particularly in the deep South, and Northeast (where they speak Isaan, a unique blend of Thai and Laos).